ignition-ctrl/ignition-ctrl/README.md

 - 👋 Hi, I’m @ignition-ctrl
-- 👀 I’m interested in learning about the "Language of the Gods", specfically Python
+- 👀 I’m interested in learning about Python and the Linux filesystem
-- 🌱 I’m currently learning how to use Linux and a terminal
+- 🌱 I’m currently learning how to rice my i3-gaps Linux Mint distro.
-- 📫 You can reach me at waterless.desert02311@gmail.com (guess the famous sci-fi reference)
+- 📫 You can reach me at akazackt@gmail.com

 <!---
 ignition-ctrl/ignition-ctrl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.